 International Co-productions: We have special expertise in advising on the structuring of international treaty co-productions.

 Litigation: We assist in resolving disputes and substantive areas of critical importance, including production, financing and other contractual disputes, tax litigation, bonding disputes and other insurance coverage matters, libel and media law, employment law, salary arbitration, competition/antitrust and intellectual property matters.

 Video Gaming: We represent game developers and publishers, talent agencies, content producers and the major studios in the negotiation of software development agreements, publishing agreements, rights clearance, music licensing and financing matters.

-Production, Distribution and Financing: We act for lenders, borrowers, private equity and other stakeholders on financing transactions for television, motion picture new-media productions and other entertainment properties.
+Production, Distribution and Financing: We act for lenders, borrowers, producers, private equity and other stakeholders on structuring and financing transactions for television, motion picture new-media productions and other entertainment properties.
 We provide structuring advice to help maximize assistance from various government tax credit programs and other funding agencies.
 Some of our transactions include single-production financings of feature films, television movies and series, inter-provincial and international co-productions and joint ventures, bridge and gap financing, and private investment.

 Taxation: We offer tax structuring for individuals, partnerships, corporations and other business entities, and advise film producers and distributors on maximizing tax credits and addressing transfer pricing issues.

 Regulatory: We provide key regulatory advice and strategy in proceedings before the CRTC and in relations with federal and provincial government departments and agencies.
 We provide advice on the foreign ownership rules governing Canadian entertainment and media companies, aspects of copyright and trademark law, the legal regime governing the Internet, foreign investment rules in Canada’s cultural industries, competition policy in the media sector, and the overall legislative and regulatory framework for the industry.